 A DRUG is "any chemical, or combination of chemicals, not natural to or commonly found within a body, which causes biological activity within that body above and beyond purely nutritional value."

 Yes, companies should have safety concerns for the quality of the ingredients they use, and there really should be some rational accountability, especially when ingredients come from countries most American's can't safely drink the water or eat fresh vegitables from the commercial fields in that nation.
+(However, spring 2018, the tainted eColi outbreak with Romaine Letuce, was traced back to a mega production farm in Yuma, AZ.
+Serious and repeated washing *might* have helped).

 All ingredients should be tested for containments, heavy metals, and have some consistency standards someone with a real PhD or doctorate can rationally justify.
 However, much of the information, and science, already exists... people just have to take the time to look.